cleiver/OmniStack11-Be-The-Hero/README.md

   <img alt="License" src="https://img.shields.io/github/license/cleiver/OmniStack11-Be-The-Hero">
 </p>

-## The Project
+## 💼 The Project
 A project developed during the [OmniStack week](https://rocketseat.com.br).
 It consists of an application where ONGs and volunteers can meet and work together.

 The project is divided in 3 parts: back-end, front-end and mobile.

 ### The back-end

 This is where we have all the code to store the data.
-As this is a simple application developed during a week, we just have to groups of data and a simple and simulated login.
-It was developed as a REST API.
+As this is a simple application developed during a week, it is a simple API with lots of room to improvement.

 ### The front-end